 A constantly evolving curriculum can also contain eternal truths

 Ours are fields in constant flux.
 Our curriculum is constructed to provide you with the technical skills you’ll need to flourish the minute you embark on your career—and the theoretical and ethical foundation to serve you well for the rest of your life.

-Whether you’re learning to program through Data Analysis with Python, communicate the results of your data in a persuasive way in Data Storytelling, or discovering the opportunities and challenges associated with IT management through the aptly named IT Management Applications, you will find our curriculum challenging, relevant and exciting.
+Whether you’re learning to program through Data Analysis with Python, communicate the results of your data in a persuasive way in Data Storytelling, or discovering the strategic opportunities and challenges associated with next generation technologies, through the aptly named Strategic Business Technologies, you will find our curriculum challenging, relevant and exciting.